PPE Interface Study

 Overview

 The Illinois Fire Service Institute (IFSI) PPE Interface Study (PPE Interface - IFSI) builds off of the IFSI-FSRI-NIOSH research conducted during the “Cardiovascular and Chemical Exposure Risks in the Fire Service” project.
-Through this study led by IFSI, UL’s Fire Safety Research Institute (FSRI) evaluates the impact of firefighter personal protective equipment (PPE) interfaces on smoke exposure (gas and particulate) and the generation of heat stress using mannequin and human subject testing.
+Through this study led by IFSI, the Fire Safety Research Institute (FSRI), part of UL Research Institutes evaluates the impact of firefighter personal protective equipment (PPE) interfaces on smoke exposure (gas and particulate) and the generation of heat stress using mannequin and human subject testing.

 Using a Firefighter Exposure Simulator (FES) prop that was developed, implemented and validated in previous studies, through this study, FSRI measures the effectiveness of: